Rajas-Pedram/Capstone-project/README.md

 #### Order level data

-FSN ID: The unique identification of each SKU \n
+FSN ID: The unique identification of each SKU
 Order Date: Date on which the order was placed
 Order ID: The unique identification number of each order Order item ID: Suppose you order 2 different products under the same order, it generates 2 different order Item IDs under the same order ID; orders are tracked by the Order Item ID.